What is the Security Market Line (SML)?

 - All the assets which are correctly priced are represented on SML.

-- The assets above the SML are undervalued as they give the higher expected return for a given amount of risk.
+- The assets above the SML are undervalued as they give a higher expected return for a given amount of risk.

-- The assets which are below the SML are overvalued as they have lower expected returns for the same amount of risk.
+- The assets below the SML are overvalued as they have lower expected returns for the same amount of risk.

-Let the risk-free rate by 5%, and the expected market return is 14%.
-Consider two securities, one with a beta coefficient of 0.5 and other with the beta coefficient of 1.5 with respect to the market index.
+Let the risk-free rate be 5%, and the expected market return is 14%.
+Then, consider two securities, one with a beta coefficient of 0.5 and the other with a beta coefficient of 1.5, concerning the market index.

 Now let’s understand the security market line example, calculating the expected return for each security using SML: